frankvegadelgado/varela/README.md

 5. The algorithm processes each connected component separately, ensuring correctness for disconnected graphs.
 6. The algorithm concludes with a verification of the calculated vertex cover.
 If the cover is invalid, a 2-approximation algorithm is executed on the uncovered portion of the graph.

-While this algorithm doesn't guarantee an optimal solution, it provides an approximation with a ratio of less than 2, which is theoretically sound for the vertex cover problem.
+While this algorithm doesn't guarantee an optimal solution, it provides an approximation with a ratio of at most 1.75, which is theoretically sound for the vertex cover problem.

 ---